-In this article we'll cover a variety of human foods and supplements that promote a shiny and healthy coat in dogs, as well as specific vitamins, minerals, and nutrients responsible for this.
+In this article, we'll cover a variety of human foods and supplements that promote a shiny and healthy coat in dogs, as well as specific vitamins, minerals, and nutrients responsible for this.

-These nutrient dense nuts contain all that make up the entire vitamin E family, specifically tocopherols and tocotrienols, which are nutrients that are huge helpers in promoting healthy skin and hair.
+These nutrient-dense nuts contain all that make up the entire vitamin E family, specifically tocopherols and tocotrienols, which are huge helpers in promoting healthy skin and hair.

-Carob also has anti-viral and anti-bacterial properties that positively affects dogs' coats, and is full of vitamins and minerals, such as iron, potassium, calcium, magnesium, silica, vitamins A, B1, B2, niacin, phosphorus, and protein.
+Carob also has anti-viral and anti-bacterial properties that positively affect dogs' coats and contains vitamins and minerals, such as iron, potassium, calcium, magnesium, silica, vitamins A, B1, B2, niacin, phosphorus, and protein.

-While carob is considered to be a healthier and dog-safe alternative to chocolate because it doesn’t have any caffeine or theobromine, it does contain a lot of natural sugars, so feed it to your pup in moderation.
+While carob is considered a healthier and dog-safe alternative to chocolate because it doesn’t have any caffeine or theobromine, it contains a lot of natural sugars, so feed it to your pup in moderation.

-These seeds are rich in Omega-3 essential fatty acids and promote a dog’s skin and coat health while also helping to fight off and clear up skin inflammation.
+These seeds are rich in Omega-3 essential fatty acids and promote a dog’s skin and coat health while helping fight off and clear up skin inflammation.

 - RECIPE: Homemade Dog Food for Itchy Skin

-A famous human food that can be fed to dogs in its oil form (vets recommend using unrefined, virgin, cold-pressed oil) or raw, given to dogs in the form of organic and unsweetened coconut chips, or fresh coconut if you have access to it.
+A famous human food that can be fed to dogs in its oil form (vets recommend using unrefined, virgin, cold-pressed oil) or raw, given to dogs in the form of organic and unsweetened coconut chips or fresh coconut if you have access to it.

-Coconut is great for a dog’s skin and coat health because it contains at least 90% saturated fats, and most of that comes from what is known as Medium-Chain Triglycerides (or MCTs).
+Coconut is great for a dog’s skin and coat health because it contains at least 90% saturated fats and most of that comes from what is known as Medium-Chain Triglycerides (or MCTs).

 One particularly helpful MCT found in coconut oil is lauric acid, shown to have anti-inflammatory, anti-fungal, and anti-bacterial properties that may help fight off infections and viruses, both externally and internally, by reducing bacterial growth, irritation, and inflammation within the body, and on the dog’s skin.

-These antioxidant rich berries have long been used medicinally to treat a wide variety of issues, including skin wounds and eczema.
+These antioxidant-rich berries have long been used medicinally to treat various issues, including skin wounds and eczema.

-Anthocyanins, in particular, are the flavonoid that studies have shown to be the strongest and most powerful flavonoid, out of 150 different flavonoids that have been tested, making this antioxidant more powerful than vitamin E.
+Anthocyanins, in particular, are the flavonoid that studies have shown to be the strongest and most powerful flavonoid out of 150 different flavonoids that have been tested, making this antioxidant more powerful than vitamin E.

 - RECIPE: Homemade Dog Food with Eggs

-They're full of vitamin A, which repairs skin and cell damage, and keeps a dog’s coat and skin healthy and shining; biotin in egg yoks treats skin conditions and allergic reactions (and biotin deficiency can cause many skin conditions and hairloss in dogs).
+They're full of vitamin A, which repairs skin and cell damage, and keeps a dog’s coat and skin healthy and shining; biotin in egg yolks treats skin conditions and allergic reactions (and biotin deficiency can cause many skin conditions and hair loss in dogs).

-B vitamins and lutein in eggs repair skin tissue and keeps it hydrated, and zinc generally promotes healthy, shiny-looking coats in dogs.
+B vitamins and lutein in eggs repair skin tissue and keep it hydrated, and zinc generally promotes healthy, shiny-looking coats in dogs.

 7. Fresh Fish or Fish Oil